evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV/_index.md

 ### Steering

 Dynamic steering is a standard feature on the Mercedes-Maybach EQS 680 SUV.
 Dynamic steering varies the steering ratio as a function of driving speed.
-In addition,  rear-wheel steering is a standard feature.
+In addition,  rear-wheel steering is available as a standard feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
 The front discs are 415mm, and the rear discs are 378mm.

 [Regenerative braking](../../../../technology/regen/) is available in several modes.
 The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
 In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
 You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
 You can choose between two stopping modes for one-pedal driving.
-Hold mode stops the car completely using friction brakes and  roll mode causes the vehicle to roll until it stops by itself.
+Hold mode stops the car completely using friction brakes, and roll mode causes the vehicle to roll until it stops by itself.

 ## Exterior